Great Lakes Commands Commemorate Battle of Midway

-GREAT LAKES, Ill.
-(June 7, 2023) Musician 3rd Class Sara Vega from Navy Band Great Lakes sings the National Anthem at the Battle of Midway commemoration at the National Museum of the American Sailor.
+GREAT LAKES, Ill. – The National Museum of the American Sailor hosted a ceremony commemorating 81st anniversary of the Battle of Midway at the museum June 7.
+The keynote speaker for the event was Capt.
+Jason J. Williamson, NSGL commanding officer.

+Sailors around the world celebrated the United States’ landmark victory at the Battle of Midway since this past weekend.
 Fought on the high seas of the Pacific 81 years ago, June 4-7, 1942, this battle altered the course of World War II in the Pacific and thereby shaped the outcome of world events.

-(U.S. Navy photo by John Sheppard)
+The Battle of Midway was a naval battle in the Pacific Theater of World War II.
+It took place six months after Japan's attack on Pearl Harbor and one month after the Battle of the Coral Sea.
+The Navy defeated the Imperial Japanese.
+U.S. forces inflicted devastating damage on the Japanese fleet that proved irreparable, and military historian John Keegan called it “the most stunning and decisive blow in the history of naval warfare.”

+“As we commemorate Midway, we consider its legacy and its continuing ability to inspire us, and we wonder if, maybe one day, we, ourselves, will serve at a moment or place like Midway,” said Williamson, “For now, we have Midway as our marker to serve a strong example of who we are, and why we exist, so that well into the future, Sailors will continue to stop during the week of June 4-7 of every year and consider how Naval legacies are made, and why they are timelessly cherished, generation after generation.”

 |Date Taken: